polymahh/polymahh/README.md

-- 👋 Hi, I’m Othmane Elkantaoui a Frontend Developer from morocco
+- 👋 Hi, I’m Othmane Elkantaoui a Frontend Developer from Morocco
 - 👀 I’m interested in web development and games
 - 🌱 I’m currently learning MERN Stack
 - 💞️ I’m looking to collaborate on open source projects and problem solving apps